 3 tbps oil (I used grapeseed oil)

 Heat oil in pan.
 Add cumin, ginger, curry leaves and peanuts.
 Sauted till peanuts are roasted.
 Add onion and sauté till soft.
 Add in chilies, potatoes, cauliflower, peas, turmeric & lime.
 Stir till all veggies are coated with spice oil.
-Toss in poha, stir everything and turn off stove.
+Toss in poha, stir everything.
+Add in peas, grated coconut, salt to taste.
+Squeeze in fresh lime and turn off stove.
 Cover and let sit for a minute.
 Remove lid, garnish with cilantro and serve hot.